Take a Memorable Weekend Trip to Mexico from LA

 My main goal was to explore Los Angeles by way of its strongest traits: the entertainment industry, the postcard-worthy beaches, the bountiful nature and of course, the theme parks.
 My main takeaways?
 Don't underestimate how long it takes to go from point A to point B (traffic changes within minutes) and don't be intimidated by the size and population of Los Angeles (it's the second largest in the United States).
 I divided my visit by areas and themes and was able to dig deep and get acquainted with this glimmering city in a short amount of time.

-Arriving in Los Angeles a few days before my cruise, I started my getaway in the heart of Hollywood.
+Arriving in Los Angeles a few days before my Mexican Riviera cruise, I started my getaway in the heart of Hollywood.
 I immersed myself in the creative pulse of this city by catching a show at the Hollywood Bowl.
 This open-air theater is iconic and the perfect way to kick off my LA trip.
 The next day I lived out another California dream with a stroll down Venice Beach, stopping to check out street performers and local art.

 Finally, when my cruise arrived back to Los Angeles after my weekend getaway to Mexico, I took advantage of all of the natural beauty Southern California has to offer — think mile-high waves, lush hiking trails and rugged mountains hugging the coast.
-I headed to picturesque Malibu for a romantic sunset picnic by the water with my other half, then to the Griffith Observatory to explore the beautiful hiking grounds, and to El Porto for soft white sand, a volleyball game and to try to catch a wave or two as the locals do.
+I headed to picturesque Malibu for a romantic sunset picnic by the water with my other half, then to the Griffith Observatory to explore the beautiful hiking grounds and to El Porto for soft white sand, a volleyball game and to try to catch a wave or two as the locals do.
 It was the perfect way to cap off my short, but busy stint in LA.

 Book Now